sededu/sededu/docs/contributing_module.md

 # Contributing a module

-If you want to contribute a module, this file will guide you through the necessary steps --  whether your module exists already, or you only have an idea!
+If you want to contribute a module, this file will guide you through the necessary steps --- whether your module exists already, or you only have an idea!

 Let this document serve as a roadmap to writing your module, but be patient as this roadmap will send you off on scenic tours to other documents which help provide complete information about SedEdu and contributing a module.

+A "module" (the term used throughout the documentation) is a self-contained codebase that provides 1) an interactive interface, 2) demonstrates a sediment-related concept through interaction with that interface, and 3) has some worksheet/activities that accompany the interface to guide the user along.
+So, your module is actually really able to stand on its own and only gets incorporated into SedEdu later (which is really easy!).
+The logical structure of this document follows that workflow of first writing the module, then incorporating it into the SedEdu suite.

 A _thoroughly documented complete working module_ has been included with the SedEdu distribution to provide an example a module could be based off of.
 Find the complete module in `docs/example-module/` or [on GitHub here](https://github.com/amoodie/example-module_sededu)